TestZeus/TestZeus/README.md

-# TestZeus
+# TestZeus ⚡
-Open source Ui automation framework for Salesforce
+World's first Open source Ui automation framework built specifically for Salesforce

-## Pre-requisites:
+## Pre-requisites 🔗:
   JAVA, Maven, TestNG, ChromeDriver on the local

- ## Instructions to run:
+ ## Instructions to run🏃‍♂️:
     Option 1 - Both the UI and API test can be run as standalone TESTNG tests OR
     Option 2- Perform a maven build with (clean install test) goals on the pom.xml

- ## PowerLocator Strategy:
+ ## PowerLocator Strategy 🤖:
 ![PowerLocators](https://user-images.githubusercontent.com/7482112/135152007-1a950dd6-2368-4138-a527-f40d698ce7b5.jpg)

-## Creating UI Test cases:
+## Creating UI Test cases ✒:
 As easy as 1-2-3:
  1. Add the Page object class for which the flow has to be modeled
  2. The class variable for the same needs to be added to the BaseTest class for instantiation